-SAP Cloud Platform Integration offers capabilities through XSLT Mapping to transform XML documents into other documents such as XML, HTML or text.
+SAP Cloud Integration offers capabilities through XSLT Mapping to transform XML documents into other documents such as XML, HTML or text.
 XSLT Mapping leverages XSLT 1.0 specification to perform this transformation.

 With April 2019 release (v2.52.x/v3.10.x), the transformation capability in the XSLT Mapping step (version 1.2) has been enhanced by leveraging the XSLT 3.0 specification.
 This release is planned to reach customers around 14th April 2019.
 The XSLT Mapping usage has been described in the SAP Help Portal (see XSLT Mapping 1.2)